OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Rename-LocalUser.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable,
+-InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose,
+-WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### System.Management.Automation.SecurityAccountsManager.LocalUser

+You can pipe a local user to this cmdlet.

+### System.String

+You can pipe a string to this cmdlet.

-### System.Management.Automation.SecurityAccountsManager.LocalUser, System.String, System.Security.Principal.SecurityIdentifier
+### System.Security.Principal.SecurityIdentifier

-You can pipe a local user, a string, or a SID to this cmdlet.
+You can pipe a SID to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES

+Windows PowerShell includes the following aliases for `Rename-LocalUser`:

+- `rnlu`

-* The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and **LocalPrincipal** objects that describes the source of the object.
-The possible sources are as follows:
+The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and
+**LocalPrincipal** objects that describes the source of the object.
+The possible sources are as
+follows:

 - Local
 - Active Directory
-- Azure Active Directory group
+- Microsoft Entra group
 - Microsoft Account

-**PrincipalSource** is supported only by Windows 10, Windows Server 2016, and later versions of the Windows operating system.
+**PrincipalSource** is supported only by Windows 10, Windows Server 2016, and later versions of the
+Windows operating system.
 For earlier versions, the property is blank.

 ## RELATED LINKS